wweijtje/onkyo-api/README.md

 Use a Raspberry Pi Zero to expose an API to my Onkyo Receiver for an iOS app or bOS integration.

+Defaults by assuming the receiver is at 192.168.0.162, but can be updated using the /onkyo/discover

 ## Install

 ```sh